HandBrake/HandBrake-docs/source/docs/en/1.3.0/technical/performance.markdown

 1. x265 and VP9
 2. x264
-3. Hardware encoders (AMD VCE, Intel QSV, Nvidia NVENC)
+3. Hardware encoders (AMD VCE, Intel QSV, NVIDIA NVENC)
 4. VP8

 The x264 software encoder presents an excellent balance between speed and quality, and the H.264/AVC video it creates is widely compatible with all modern devices.
 It is the default video encoder in most of HandBrake’s official `Presets`.

-Hardware encoders such as AMD VCE, Intel QSV, and Nvidia NVENC are very fast and may be a good choice on less powerful computers where performance is the greatest concern, and the highest quality and smallest file sizes are not top priority.
+Hardware encoders such as AMD VCE, Intel QSV, and NVIDIA NVENC are very fast and may be a good choice on less powerful computers where performance is the greatest concern, and the highest quality and smallest file sizes are not top priority.

 x265 and VP9 produce excellent quality encodes, but are much slower performers.
 Expect long encoding times on all except the best computers.